Astatoru/ru-blacklist/README.md

 ## ru-blacklist-scripts

-The easy way to block active probing of your server by russian glowies
+The easy way to block active probing of your server by Russian glowies
 ### Based on C24Be's AS_Network_List: https://github.com/C24Be/AS_Network_List

 # USE AT YOUR OWN RISK!

 ### To-do
 - Retest all scripts (to make sure all of them are working properly)
-- Make the how to use guide
+- Make a guide on how to use it